AlexMercedCoder/tutorialblog/content/blog/2026/2026-03-conn-09-connect-amazon-redshift-to-dremio-cloud-extend-your-warehous.md

 Dremio Cloud connects to Redshift and queries it alongside every other data source in your organization.
 Instead of moving all your data into Redshift, or exporting Redshift data out, Dremio federates across sources and accelerates repeated queries with Reflections so your Redshift cluster handles less load.

 Redshift's concurrency scaling feature helps handle burst query volumes, but it charges per-second of additional cluster time.
-By routing repeated dashboard queries through Dremio Reflections, you reduce the need for concurrency scaling entirely — cached results are served without any Redshift cluster involvement.
+By routing repeated dashboard queries through Dremio Reflections, you reduce the need for concurrency scaling entirely : cached results are served without any Redshift cluster involvement.
 This difference is particularly impactful for organizations running dozens of auto-refreshing dashboards.

 ### Redshift Data Sharing vs. Dremio Federation

 Redshift Data Sharing allows sharing data between Redshift clusters.
-But it only works within the Redshift ecosystem — you can't share Redshift data with Snowflake, BigQuery, or PostgreSQL through Data Sharing.
+But it only works within the Redshift ecosystem : you can't share Redshift data with Snowflake, BigQuery, or PostgreSQL through Data Sharing.
 Dremio's federation provides a broader solution: join Redshift data with any connected source.
 Data Sharing works for Redshift-to-Redshift use cases; Dremio handles everything else.

 ### Redshift Serverless Consideration

 With Redshift Serverless, you pay per RPU-second consumed.
 Every query, including repeated dashboard queries, consumes RPUs.
-Dremio Reflections eliminate RPU consumption for cached queries — a direct and measurable cost reduction.
+Dremio Reflections eliminate RPU consumption for cached queries : a direct and measurable cost reduction.
 For Serverless users, the ROI from Reflections is immediately visible in the AWS billing dashboard.

 Redshift's RA3 instances introduced compute-storage separation using Managed Storage backed by S3.
 While this improved scalability, all queries still consume RA3 compute resources.
 Dremio provides a complementary compute layer: Reflections handle repetitive analytical workloads while RA3 focuses on the data transformations and ingestion pipelines that require Redshift's native capabilities.
-This architectural separation — Redshift for data engineering, Dremio for analytics serving — maximizes the value of both platforms.
+This architectural separation : Redshift for data engineering, Dremio for analytics serving,  maximizes the value of both platforms.

 ## Why Redshift Users Need Dremio

 ### Extend Redshift Without Spectrum Costs

 Redshift Spectrum charges per TB scanned against S3.
 Dremio's federation queries S3 data directly through its own engine without per-TB charges.
-You still get SQL joins between Redshift and S3 data — Dremio handles the federation transparently.
+You still get SQL joins between Redshift and S3 data : Dremio handles the federation transparently.

 ### Reduce Redshift Cluster Costs